Transform Daily Writing Prompts: 4 Tips Students Will Love

 I hope you have found these ideas for keeping students motivated with daily journal writing helpful.
 In order to build writers, they need to have the opportunity to write every day.
 Writing in a daily journal provides the consistent practice students need.

-Ready to get started with daily journal writing?
+Ready to get started with daily writing prompts?
 Grab these free writing prompts (digital + printable!).